 Content is key to keeping your subscriber list engaged, learning the benefits of your product and moving through your sales funnel.

-As an on-line retailer I offer 25% off your first order, plus a free fashion and style guide as the opt-in.
+As an online retailer I offer 25% off your first order, plus a free fashion and style guide as the opt-in.
 My subscribers are interested in being effortlessly stylish so I provide them with information on how to do that.”

 Cindy Jones, Ph.D., owner of Colorado Aromatics:

 I include the type of things that I would like to read about in a newsletter.
-This includes news from us about what is going on, starting with what is growing on our herb farm at any one time.
+This means news from us about what is going on, starting with what is growing on our herb farm at any one time.

 We have a pretty good open rate for our newsletter and I love using it to keep in touch with my customers.”